Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Nonequilibrium dynamical structure factor

 More precise information on changes in the energy profile of the spin response is provided by taking cuts at fixed wave vectors.
 In Figs.~\ref{fig:compare_rungs_vs_legs_quench_cutsPIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cutsPI0} we compare the equilibrium and $t=10$ post pump responses for $\mathbf{k}=(\pi,\pi)$ and $\mathbf{k}=(\pi,0)$ respectively~\footnote{The very small amount of negative spectral weight visible for two of the curves in Figs.~\ref{fig:compare_rungs_vs_legs_quench_cutsPIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cutsPI0} is a consequence of the finite window used in the frequency Fourier transform.
 This negative weight could be removed by using a larger time window at a significant computational cost.}.
+The equilibrium response at both wave vectors is essentially a { Gaussian peak, i.e. a single mode that is resolution limited due to the windowing effect of the probe pulse.
+The equilibrium response for $k_y=\pi$ can be interpreted in the rung triplet picture as showing interband transitions from the ground state to a band of single triplet excitations (or a band of double triplet excitations for $k_y=0$).

-The equilibrium response at both wave vectors is essentially a resolution limited Gaussian peak.
-Other than the overall weakening of the response, the most notable result of the pump at $\mathbf{k}=(\pi,\pi)$ is that the broadening of the peak occurs in an asymmetric manner with a tail towards higher energies, in contrast to the symmetric broadening that is expected in a simple scattering lifetime approximation.
+The most notable result of the pump at $\mathbf{k}=(\pi,\pi)$, other than the overall weakening of the response,} is that the broadening of the peak occurs in an asymmetric manner with a tail towards higher energies, in contrast to the symmetric broadening { of a single particle mode} that is expected in a simple scattering lifetime approximation.